Top of the pageCheck Your Symptoms

 - If the symptoms get worse, seek care sooner.

-- Antacids, such as Maalox Anti-Gas and Mylanta Gas, allow gas to be belched away more easily.
-But these medicines often have no effect on gas that's already in the intestines.
-Be careful when you take over-the-counter antacids.
+- Antacids, such as Maalox Anti-Gas and Mylanta Gas, can relieve bloating by making you burp.
+Be careful when you take over-the-counter antacid medicines.
 Many of these medicines have aspirin in them.
-Read the label to make sure that you aren't taking more than the recommended dose.
+Read the label to make sure that you are not taking more than the recommended dose.
 Too much aspirin can be harmful.

 Treating hiccups at home